-New Soybean Resistant to Three Root-Knot Nematodes, Race 3 of Soybean Cyst Nematode, and Stem Canker

-The present disclosure relates to a new soybean variety, 45 'G03-1187RR'.
-This new variety is a late Maturing Group (MG) VII (Relative Maturity about 7.9), glyphosate tolerant, and resistant to many pests that affect soybeans, including southern, peanut and Javanese root-knot nematodes, race 3 of soybean cyst nematode, and stem canker.
-'G03-1187RR' also 50 has improved seed yield when compared to existing late MG VII Roundup® Ready cultivars.
-Thus, the new variety is adapted to areas of the (such as the southern USA) that commonly grow MG VII soybean cultivars and to areas that are known to have or expected to have damaging levels of the 55 southern, peanut, and Javanese root-knot nematodes, race 3 of soybean cyst nematode, and/or stem canker.
+New Soybean Resistant to Southern Root-Knot Nematode, Javanese Root-Knot Nematode, Race 3 of Soybean Cyst Nematode, and Stem Canker line, and is resistant to many pests that affect soybeans, including southern root-knot nematode, Javanese root-knot nematode, race 3 of the soybean cyst nematode, and stem canker.
+'G06-3182RR' also has improved seed yield when compared to existing early MG VII Roundup® Ready cultivars.
+Thus, the new variety is adapted to areas of the United States (such as the southern and southeastern United States) that commonly grow MG VII soybean cultivars and to areas that are known to have or expected to have damaging levels of the southern root-knot nematode, Javanese root-knot nematode, race 3 of soybean cyst nematode, and/or stem canker.